A few months ago a reader reached out with the question, “How do you approach freelancing clients for work?”

 It’s not that I don’t know how to pitch.
-I’ve taken courses and I’ve gotten some extremely helpful pointers from the Client Connection offered by Carrie over at Careful Cents.
+I’ve taken courses and I’ve gotten some extremely helpful pointers from the Client Connection offered by Carrie over at Careful Cents (no longer available).
 I can write a darn letter.

 The only problem is, I just don’t know where to look!
 I mean, when I initially started this whole thing, I figured I would follow pf bloggers, show off my chops, interact, and if any ever needed a writer, I would just apply for the gig.

 Well, the whole blogger needing a writer and me applying for it only happened once or twice.
 I’ve been freelancing eight months now and I’ve landed one client via warm pitching and zilch otherwise.

 So how in the world has this chick been finding work and how am I going to tell you how to find clients?

 Well, I’m going to share with you how I’ve landed my clients and encourage you to do what I need to be doing my damn self (pitching), and I’m also going to share a few articles that have helped me at the end.
 Let’s dig in.